Livery collar: Collars of orders of knighthood

 Collars of various devices are worn by the knights of some of the European orders of knighthood.
-The custom was begun by Philip III, Duke of Burgundy, who gave his knights of the Golden Fleece, badges of a golden fleece hung from a collar of flints, steels and sparks.
+The custom was begun by Philip III, Duke of Burgundy, who gave his knights of the Golden Fleece badges of a golden fleece hung from a collar of flints, steels and sparks.
 Following this new fashion, Louis XI of France, when instituting his order of St. Michael in 1469, gave the knights collars of scallop shells linked on a chain.

 The chain was doubled by Charles VIII, and the pattern suffered other changes before the order lapsed in 1830.

 At the end of the 18th century, most of the European orders had only one rank—that of knight—and although they usually had collars the cross or badge was now worn on a ribbon around the neck or over the right shoulder.
 When the orders became more democratic, several ranks were introduced and only the highest grade, the Grand Commanders or Grand Crosses, wore collars.
 The Netherlands never had collars, but several Belgian, most of the Austrian and Prussian orders and several Portuguese orders had collars.
-In Portugal all the members of these orders of knighthood wore a collar, but the collars of the Grand-crosses were more elaborate.
+In Portugal, all the members of these orders of knighthood wore collars, but the collars of the Grand Crosses were more elaborate.

-In England, until the reign of Henry VIII, the Order of the Garter, most ancient of the great knightly orders had no collar.
+In England, until the reign of Henry VIII, the Order of the Garter, most ancient of the great knightly orders, had no collar.
 But the Tudor king in all things with continental sovereigns, and the present collar of the Garter knights, with its golden knots and its buckled garters enclosing white roses set on red roses, has its origin in the Tudor age.

-Knights of most of the British orders have collars which are worn on special occasions, but not the Knights Bachelor or holders of decorations such as the Distinguished Service Order, the Order of Merit, the Order of the Companions of Honour and the Imperial Service Order.
+Knights of most of the British orders have collars that are worn on special occasions, but not the Knights Bachelor or holders of decorations such as the Distinguished Service Order, the Order of Merit, the Order of the Companions of Honour and the Imperial Service Order.
 The Royal Victorian Chain is a collar and there are no other insignia.

 In France, Emperor Napoleon I introduced the "Grand aigle" collar as the highest rank in his Légion d'honneur.
 It did not survive his downfall.

-Sometimes the collar is the insignia of office of the Grand Master of the order; the French president therefore wears the collar of the Order of the Légion d'honneur.
-In other countries such as Brazil the collar is a rank above that of a Grand Cross and it is reserved for the president and foreign heads of state.
+Sometimes, the collar is the insignia of office of the Grand Master of the order; the French president, therefore, wears the collar of the Order of the Légion d'honneur.
+In other countries, such as Brazil, the collar is a rank above that of a Grand Cross and it is reserved for the president and foreign heads of state.